|| HOME | ASU INFO | OBOE INFO | LINKS ||

 6. What sort of performance opportunities can I expect?

-In addition, there is a New Music Ensemble, a Baroque Music Ensemble, and classes for Woodwind Quintets and other wind chamber music.
+In addition to the large ensembles, there is a New Music Ensemble as well as classes for Woodwind Quintets and other wind chamber music.
 Many more performance opportunities, both formal and informal, are available.
 Participation in ASU ensembles is by audition and is available to any music student, regardless of class or major.